About Cipi

 fails silently otherwise.
 See Email Notifications for setup.

-No web panel
+No web panel by default

 Nginx default virtual host